Your house is able to handle extremely cold temperatures thanks to insulation and a heating system that helps it maintain warmth.

 Gathering Your Winterization Toolkit

-In terms of essential supplies, you’ll need non-toxic RV antifreeze, a water pump converter kit, and a water heater bypass kit.
+This toolkit should include non-toxic RV antifreeze, a water pump converter kit, and a water heater bypass kit.

 Take propylene glycol, for example, it’s an antifreeze that’s safe for use in potable water systems and marine engines, making it ideal for RVs.
 A water pump converter kit and water heater bypass kit are also crucial for getting the antifreeze into your RV’s water system without filling the water heater tank.